afarhan/bitx40/README.md

 ## Revision record

+1.27.1
+- fixed a bug that the spurious carrier burst was not suppressed in SPLIT mode
+- In semiQSK mode, the initial CW element is now delayed by 65ms (to prevent the carrier burst), instead of canceled
+- fixed a bug that the radio did not reliably switch from LSB to CWL in semiQSK mode
+- fixed a bug that the display got messed up when the VFO is above 10 MHz

 1.27
 - Improved the suppression of the spurious carrier when switching from RX to TX.
 This function requires the library [PinChangeInterrupt](https://playground.arduino.cc/Main/PinChangeInterrupt) for interrupt handling.
 Use your IDE to install it before compiling this sketch!